Stability of Kadomtsev-Petviashvili multi-line solitons: Introduction

-Notice that the IST fails to carry the decay information of the initial data to the KPII solution $u(x)$, but the above argument will be bootstrapped to carry the regularities to any order.
+Notice that, due to singular structures of $\mathcal CT$, the IST fails to carry the decay information of the initial data to the KPII solution $u(x)$, but the above argument will be bootstrapped to carry the regularities to any order.

+The paper is organized as follows: notation and definitions are provided in Section \ref{S:preliminaries}.
+In Section \ref{S:CIO-0}, after explaining and highlighting features of the approach, we derive CIO estimates near $\kappa_j$ in Subsection \ref{SS:CIO-j}.
+Complete CIO estimates on $W$ are provided in Subsection \ref{SS:CIO}.